Preserve America Grant Project

 Blue Island was awarded a FY2008 Round 2 – Preserve America Grant of $102,250 to develop a Comprehensive Cultural Heritage Marketing Strategy.
 Special thanks to the Community Development and Marketing Department staff and the Historic Preservation Commissioners who contributed their time and energy to completing the application.

-As part of the grant the Community Development Department has selected Lawrence Group to help Blue Island develop a cultural heritage brand identity and marketing plan.
-The goal is to position Blue Island as one of the premier heritage destinations in the Chicagoland region.
-You can help by completing the Heritage Branding Survey and letting us know what you think about Blue Island!
-The Community Development Department will forward your response to the designers at Lawrence Group.
+As part of the grant the Community Development Department selected Lawrence Group to help Blue Island develop a cultural heritage brand identity.
+Our next step is to move on to marketing, with the goal positioning Blue Island as one of the premier heritage destinations in the Chicagoland region.

 Project Title